-Download a free eviction notice customized for Connecticut state law below in MS Word (.docx) or Adobe PDF format.
+Download a free form customized for Connecticut law below in MS Word (.docx) or Adobe PDF format.

 Eviction Laws & Requirements

 - Eviction Notice: Landlords must generally give 3 days’ notice before obtaining a writ, summons, and complaint from a Superior Court Commissioner.
 (C.G.S.A. § 47a-23).